LCZ696 for Heart Failure

 Yes, you will need to stop taking your regular angiotensin-converting enzyme (ACE) inhibitor or angiotensin receptor blocker (ARB) before starting the trial.
 There is a 48-hour period without these medications before you begin the study.

-What makes the drug LCZ696 unique for treating heart failure?
+What is the effectiveness track record for LCZ696 in treating heart failure?

 NJ